Seasawher/mathlib4-help/docs/tactics.md

 example : 1 + 1 = 2 := by decide
 example : 1 + 1 = 2 := by rfl
 ```

-## decide!
-Defined in: `Lean.Parser.Tactic.decideBang`

-`decide!` is a variant of the `decide` tactic that uses kernel reduction to prove the goal.
-It has the following properties:
-- Since it uses kernel reduction instead of elaborator reduction, it ignores transparency and can unfold everything.
-- While `decide` needs to reduce the `Decidable` instance twice (once during elaboration to verify whether the tactic succeeds,
-  and once during kernel type checking), the `decide!` tactic reduces it exactly once.

 ## decreasing_tactic
 Defined in: `tacticDecreasing_tactic`